ithinkandicode/door-kickers-action-squad-mods/_Resources/Guides/Classes/Recon.md

 Recon's top row skills are all great, except Crippling Shots which doesn't proc very often.
 Surgeon Precision is a game changer.

 In his middle row, Invisible is a must-have, it offsets his initially low DPS and gives you time to deploy a cam ball.
 Duracells is really helpful too.
+Rescue Plan gives hostages about 50% extra HP, which is great in certain missions.

 His bottom skills are fine, Double Tools is excellent.
 The cover hiding one is situational but is a lot of fun.
 Enemies have to be very close to spot you, see below.